Revisiting NLO QCD corrections to total inclusive J/psi and Upsilon photoproduction cross sections in lepton-proton collisions: Conclusions

-We thank M.~Nefedov and H.~Sazdjian for useful discussions and L. Manna for a NLO estimate of the $b$ photoproduction cross section.
+We thank S.J.~Brodsky, Y.~Dokshitzer, M.~Mangano, M.~Nefedov and H.~Sazdjian for useful discussions, L.~Manna for a NLO estimate of the $b$ photoproduction cross section and K.~Lynch for comments on the manuscript.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No.~824093 in order to contribute to the EU Virtual Access {\sc NLOAccess}.
 This project has also received funding from the Agence Nationale de la Recherche (ANR) via the grant ANR-20-CE31-0015 (``PrecisOnium'') and via the IDEX Paris-Saclay "Investissements d’Avenir" (ANR-11-IDEX-0003-01) through the GLUODYNAMICS project funded by the "P2IO LabEx (ANR-10-LABX-0038)" and through the Joint PhD Programme of Universit\'e Paris-Saclay (ADI).
 This work was also partly supported by the French CNRS via the IN2P3 project GLUE@NLO, via the Franco-Chinese LIA FCPPL (Quarkonium4AFTER) and via the Franco-Polish EIA (GlueGraph).
 M.A.O.’s work was partly supported by the ERC grant 637019 “MathAm”.
 C.F.~has been also partially supported by Fondazione di Sardegna under the project “Proton tomography at the LHC”, project number F72F20000220007 (University of Cagliari), and is thankful to the Physics Department of Cagliari University for the hospitality and support for his visit, during which part of the project was done.

 {\arabic{figure}}